Jeffrey S. Lehman

-Jeffrey Sean Lehman (born August 1, 1956) is an American scholar, lawyer and academic administrator who is the vice chancellor of New York University Shanghai.
+Jeffrey Sean Lehman (born August 1, 1956) is an American legal scholar and academic administrator who is the vice chancellor of New York University Shanghai.
 Known as an advocate for the role of universities in globalization, he previously served as chancellor and founding dean of the Peking University School of Transnational Law in Shenzhen, China, president of Cornell University, dean of the University of Michigan Law School, and chairman of Internet2.

 On April 14, 2018, Lehman was one of forty named "The Most Influential Foreign Experts During 40 Years of China’s Reform and Opening-Up” at the 16th Conference on International Exchange of Professionals, for his work in higher education in China.

 Early life and education

-Born August 1, 1956 in Bronxville, New York, Lehman earned an undergraduate degree in mathematics from Cornell University.
+Born August 1, 1956, in Bronxville, New York, Lehman earned an undergraduate degree in mathematics from Cornell University.
 While a student at Cornell, Lehman was active in the Alpha Phi Omega fraternity and co-wrote the book 1000 Ways to Win Monopoly Games, with future tech entrepreneur Jay S. Walker.
 He spent his junior year participating in the Sweet Briar College Junior Year in France.
 He went on to receive a J.D. and a M.P.P. from the University of Michigan, where he served as editor-in-chief of Michigan Law Review.